 You can also get the best of both worlds.
 Order your favorite Mexican dishes from one of our local Mexican restaurants, then take it back to your cute, cozy cabin where you can dine out on your deck watching the sunset over the mountains without all the crowds and noise.
 Don’t forget to stop by a local package shop for your own tequila and margarita fixings.

-No matter what time of year you choose to visit Big Bear, there is always the option to head out on the lake.
+No matter what time of year you choose to visit Big Bear, there is always the option to head out on the lake when you’re not sure what to do in Big Bear.
 Around Cinco De Mayo the temperatures are in the high 60s to low 70s.
 Although a bit crisp in the morning, this is really the best weather for going boating and enjoying other fun things to do in Big Bear, CA. Visitors can charter a boat and take their Cinco De Mayo celebration out on the water.
 There is nothing like having a floating fiesta to celebrate Cinco De Mayo.